nicholettesams/Web-Scraper/README.md

 ## Future Development

 There were items of the assignment that I was not able to complete.
-The Remove Comment button does not work yet and adding a new comment overrides existing comments.
+The Remove Comment button does not work yet.